-Milling Get Active Following a dance, yoga or exercise routine.
+Activities Get Active Following a dance, yoga or exercise routine.
 There are countless videos online that not only help to keep us active but help our children's gross motor skills, coordination and ability to copy movements.
 For children who process information slower, we may need to use pictures or stop the video after each movement.
 If you take photos or video of them completing each step you can create your own routine to follow - or better yet let them invent their own.
 You could share this digitally with friends or family for them to follow too!
 Talent time Put on a dance or talent show where the family takes it in turns to see who can make everyone laugh or impress with a talent.
 This can help boost self-esteem and encourage speaking in front of others (favourite toys and teddies could bulk out the audience!).
+Ribbon running Tie a length of ribbon to the end of a stick or baton and watch your child dance around swirling their ribbons in the air.
 Hot or not Hide an object around the house or garden and ask your child to find it.
 If seekers get near the hider shouts "hotter", if they get further away the hider shouts "colder".
 The child who finds the object is the hider next time.
 This game is so simple it can be understood by small children and works well with any number of players.